fabon/ayo-chitchat/README.md

 Experiment with synthetic data generation algos/methods to improve the final accuracy, share an early demo to collect real examples of user inputs.

+# AYO Evaluation
+- Evaluate the FAQ replies using the precision and recall on a fixed held out set of samples
+- Prepare an interactive scenario where the user can rate the replies and chit-chat of the final solution - collect the feedback data in an internal deployment env